Imran4424/Machine-Learning-Models/README.md

 ### Naive Bayes

-Naive Bayes is a supervised machine learning model which
+Naive Bayes is a supervised machine learning model which is used for a classification

 # Unsupervised Learning